 Many dogwood trees tend to send up several branches from the base, giving them a rather unkempt, shrubby appearance.
 It is easy to train young plants to a central leader for a tidier presentation and easier maintenance.

 They prefer full sun to moderate shade.
 Those grown in full shade can get leggy and fail to form colored bracts and flowers.
 Trees should be planted in well-draining soil with average fertility.

-Dig holes three times as wide as the root ball and water them well after filling in around roots with soil.
+Dig holes three times as wide as the root ball and water them well after filling in around the roots with soil.
 Water daily for a month and then bi-monthly.
 Dogwood trees do not grow well in drought situations and produce the prettiest visages when given consistent moisture.

-Cold climate dogwoods benefit from mulching around the root zone to keep soil warm and prevent competitive weeds.
+Cold climate dogwoods benefit from mulching around the root zone to keep the soil warm and prevent competitive weeds.
 Expect the first cold snap to kill leaves, but most forms of dogwood have lovely skeletons and occasionally persistent fruit which adds to the winter interest.